top of page

-In this section, we will spotlight a woman filmmaker each month, whether from within or outside our collective.
-She will have the freedom to use this platform to express whatever inspires her at the moment.
+In this section, we spotlight a woman filmmaker, whether from within or outside our collective.
+She has the freedom to use this platform to express whatever inspires her at the moment, whether it's a past project, one she is currently working on, or a particular reflection on cinema and its industry.

-For this month, we have chosen to put the spotlight on Aida Kaadan, a member of our collective, who has chosen to talk to us about the audio visual essay she is working on, called Another Day Shall Come.
+This time, we have chosen to put the spotlight on Zain Duraie, a member of our collective, who has decided to talk to us about her first feature film, Sink.

 How important is it for you to maintain your attachment to your projects, your attachment to creation in the current circumstances in Palestine?